Canadian police probe mysterious deaths of billionaire pharma couple

 She immigrated to Canada as a child when Jewish Immigrant Aid Services relocated her family shortly after the Holocaust, according to a profile of the couple on the Jewish Foundation of Greater Toronto’s website.

-“Devastating news about the deaths of prominent members of the Toronto Jewish community, philanthropists and great friends of Israel,” Israeli consul general Galit Baram wrote on Twitter Friday.

-$1 = 1.2858 Canadian dollars Reporting by Anna Mehler Paperny in Toronto; Editing by Jim Finkle and Grant McCool
+Reporting by Anna Mehler Paperny in Toronto; Additional reporting by Chris Helgren; Editing by Jim Finkle and Grant McCool